EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Telescopic Monopole Antenna](Types_of_Antenna/Quarter-Wave-Monopole-Antenna-Propagation-Pattern.jpg)

-Figure 1.4: Telescopic Monopole Antenna Propagation Pattern.*
+*Figure 1.9: Telescopic Monopole Antenna Propagation Pattern.*
 - Radiation Shape: Like all monopoles, it produces an Omnidirectional pattern in the azimuth ($360^\circ$ coverage).
 - Elevation Sensitivity: As you extend the antenna beyond $\lambda/4$ (for example, to $5\lambda/8$), the radiation pattern flattens, focusing more energy toward the horizon and increasing the gain.
 - Polarization: Stays strictly vertical.
 If the antenna is tilted, the polarization shifts, which can lead to signal loss (polarization mismatch).